Bahíyyih Khánum: First Western pilgrims

-It was in 1898 that the first Western pilgrims visited ʻAbdu'l-Bahá and Bahíyyih in Palestine, including Phoebe Hearst, Lua Getsinger, Ella Goodall Cooper, the first African-American Baháʼí Robert Turner, May Maxwell, amongst others.
+It was in 1898 that the first Western pilgrims visited ʻAbdu'l-Bahá and Bahíyyih in Palestine, including Phoebe Hearst, Lua Getsinger, Ella Goodall Cooper, the first African-American Baháʼí Robert Turner, and May Maxwell, amongst others.
 Despite her poor health, Bahíyyih Khánum received these pilgrims.
 The pilgrimage profoundly affected Bahíyyih Khánum and was a source of happiness for ʻAbdu'l-Bahá's family in the penal colony.
 Due to cultural and religious attitudes in Acre, Bahíyyih spent more of her time with the female pilgrims rather than the male ones.
 Lady Blomfield writes that Bahíyyih Khánum was "passionately attached", to her brother and the memory of her parents.
 She describes her "sense of humour", and "remarkable" intelligence.
 Shortly after the pilgrimage, Bahíyyih wrote a letter to a Persian Baháʼí woman writing:

 A number of your spiritual sisters, namely the handmaidens who have embraced His Cause, have arrived here from Paris and the United States on pilgrimage.
 They recently reached this blessed and luminous Spot and have had the honour to prostrate themselves at His Holy Threshold and to behold the radiant face of ʻAbdu'l-Bahá, the Centre of the Covenant of Almighty God — may my life be offered up as a sacrifice for His sake.
 We have now the pleasure of their company and commune with them in a spirit of utmost love and fellowship.
 They all send loving greetings and salutations to you through the language of the heart.